mmesh/docs/docs/platform/getting-started/quickstart.md

 ---
-title: Quick Start
+title: Integrate your multi-cloud infrastructure in minutes
-description: mmesh is an innovative network, automation, monitoring and management platform that lets you integrate your on-prem and multi-cloud environments in minutes.
+description: Follow this guide to build your own multi-cloud virtual private topology and integrate your on-prem and multi-cloud environments in minutes.
-status: new
 ---

 # Quick Start